 Reset Network Settings

-Note: If you’re not sure what resetting Network Settings does, check this article for more info.
+Note: If you’re not sure what resetting Network Settings does, check our article for more info.

 - Open Settings.